-- (a) Exporter, at his option, may file refund claim for one calendar month / quarter or by clubbing successive calendar months / quarters - (b) The calendar month(s) / quarter(s) for which refund claim has been filed, however, cannot spread across different financial years
+- (a) An exporter, at his option, may file refund claim for one calendar month / quarter or by clubbing successive calendar months / quarters - (b) The calendar month(s) / quarter(s) for which refund claim is filed, however, cannot be spread across different financial years

 However, w.r.t circular mentioned above, it has been decided to remove the restriction on clubbing of tax periods across Financial Years.
-Accordingly, circular No. 125/44/2019-GST dated 18.11.2019 stands modified to that extent i.e. the restriction on bunching of refund claims across financial years shall not apply. {vide Circular No.135/05/2020 - GST}
+Accordingly, Circular No. 125/44/2019-GST dated 18.11.2019 stands modified to that extent, i.e., the restriction on bunching of refund claims across financial years shall not apply. {vide Circular No.135/05/2020 - GST}

-Refund to be claimed after filing of returns applicable to claimant
+Refund to be claimed after filing of returns applicable to the claimant

-As per Circular 24/2017 dated 21-12-17[Para 2], refund claim for a tax period may be filed only after filing the details in FORM GSTR-1 for the said tax period.
+As per Circular 24/2017 dated 21-12-17 [Para 2], refund claim for a tax period may be filed only after filing the details in FORM GSTR-1 for the said tax period.
 It is also to be ensured that a valid return in FORM GSTR-3B has been filed for the last tax period before the one in which the refund application is being filed.

-However, In terms of Circular No. 45/19/2018 dated 30.05.2018, Para 3.3, it has been clarified that for an Input Service Distributor or a non-resident taxable person or a person paying tax under the provisions of section 10 or section 51 or section 52, the return as filed by them in terms of the rules applicable to them, i.e. FORM GSTR-4 for a composition taxpayer, FORM GSTR-6 for an ISD and FORM GSTR-5 for a non-resident taxable person shall be sufficient instead of filing of the details in FORM GSTR 1 & FORM GSTR 3B.
+However, In terms of Circular No. 125/44/2019-GST dated 18.11.2019, Para 6, it has been clarified that for an Input Service Distributor or a non-resident taxable person or a person paying tax under the provisions of section 10 or section 51 or section 52, the return as filed by them in terms of the rules applicable to them, i.e., FORM GSTR-4 for a composition taxpayer, FORM GSTR-6 for an ISD and FORM GSTR-5 for a non-resident taxable person shall be sufficient, instead of filing of the details in FORM GSTR 1 & FORM GSTR 3B.

-Refund for supplies to SEZ to be filed after endorsed for authorized operation such goods have been admitted in full in SEZ for authorized operations.
+Refund for supplies to SEZ to be filed after being endorsed for authorized operation

+In respect of supply of goods to SEZ Unit/Developer, application for refund shall be filed after such goods have been admitted in full in SEZ for authorized operations.
 An endorsement by the specified officer of the SEZ is required as evidence of admission of goods in full for authorized operations.
-Refer www.sezindia.nic.in for list of services pre-approved to be entered into authorized operations.
+Refer www.sezindia.nic.in for the list of services pre-approved for being entered into authorized operations.